dowdingem/cpeg25/programs/README.md

 RStudio is recommended for the DeepDive tutorial but not an requirement.
 You can install it from [here](https://posit.co/downloads/).

+Be sure to check this after every update in a windows machine, as it does not always update.
 ## 3. Obtain Tracer

 The program Tracer is used to assess convergence of Bayesian inferences by opening a _log_ file of an analyses.
 You can download it from [here](https://github.com/beast-dev/tracer/releases).
 Tracer is an executable file that can just be opened and no installation is needed.